pic

 3

-Similar to sort, sortperm also allows retrieving the indices in descending order.
-This requires setting the rev keyword argument to true.
+Like sort, sortperm also supports retrieving indices in descending order.
+This requires including the keyword argument rev = true.

 x = [9, 3, 2, 1]